arankwende/ipmi-mqtt/README.md

 # ipmi-mqtt
 Python app for IPMI states to be sent to Home Assistant via MQTT

-This is a simple application that will run continuosly on your server (current version must be executed each time), getting IPMI sensor data (executing IPMITOOLs trhough the shell) from one or many servers and then republishes that data to MQTT in a format that Home Assistant automatically recognizes as devices, each with its own entities and (in the future) switches for On or Off.
+This is a simple application that you can either run continuously in a predefined interval, run once (-o), use just to create your entities in home assistant through mqtt (-i) or run continuously as a daemon (-d).
+The scripts uses ipmi-tool to get IPMI sensor data (executing IPMITOOLs through the shell) from one or many servers and then republishes that data to MQTT in a format that Home Assistant automatically recognizes as devices, each with its own entities and (in the future) switches for On or Off.
-The app requires:
+The script requires:

 python and ipmitools to be installed on the server:
 ```